Codependency

 On the rare occasion that they do try to leave, the codependent person experiences an overwhelming attack of guilt, falling into the shadow of misplaced responsibility and taking on and internalizing the errors of those around them (thus nobly eliminating the suffering of those they love, but not their own).

 The addicted or narcissistic partner can see this conflict and sense of guilt from a mile away and will use it — frequently — to get the upper hand on / take advantage of their partner.
-That feeling of doing something wrong can be incredibly damaging to the people pleaser.
+That feeling of doing something wrong can incredibly damage the people pleaser.
 It’s important to notice the triggers and stop the guilt before it can undermine your sense of self.

 #8- Feeling ashamed.

-In order to break free of toxic relationships, it’s necessary to reach out and break the code of silence that permeates dangerous and toxic partnerships.
-Codependent people are often too afraid to let other people know how badly they are being treated (thanks to their unqualified sense of shame) but that’s the first step in getting help and getting free of the hellish pain of codependency.
+Shame makes it hard to ask for help, so the codependent person often finds themselves in a negative feedback loop of isolation and hopelessness.
+Being unable to speak honestly and openly about their feelings, they cannot validate the dangers in their environment and, therefor, are unable to see that it is not themselves who is internally flawTor to break free of toxic relationships, it’s necessary to reach out and break the code of silence that permeates dangerous partnerships.
+Codependent people are often too afraid to let other people know how badly they are being treated (thanks to their unqualified sense of shame), but that’s the first step in getting help and getting free of the hellish pain of codependency.

 How to Address Codependency

-If you or someone you know is experiencing the signs of a codependent relationship (or personality) it might be time to talk to someone, but no one but the parties involved can make that decision.
+If you or someone you know is experiencing the signs of a codependent relationship (or personality), it might be time to talk to someone, but no one but the parties involved can make that decision.
 Codependency treatment is a powerful tool that focuses on helping patients get in touch with the feelings that they’ve buried deep down within, but they have to be open to that work and ready to make the changes that come along with it.

 How to Avoid Codependent Relationships